haiko-xyz/amm/docs/4-testing-suite.md

 # Testing suite

-Sphinx uses both the native Cairo runner and [Starknet Foundry](https://github.com/foundry-rs/starknet-foundry/tree/master) for testing:
+Haiko uses both the native Cairo runner and [Starknet Foundry](https://github.com/foundry-rs/starknet-foundry/tree/master) for testing:

 1. `cairo-test` is used for the majority of unit and integration tests.
 These can be found under [`amm/tests/cairo-test`](../amm/src/tests/cairo_test).
 2. `starknet-foundry` is used for more complex tests such as fuzzing, invariant tests, fork tests, etc. These can be found under [`amm/tests/snforge`](../amm/src/tests/snforge).